Session 10

 whose coming forth is from of old,

-Philippians 4:6-7 reminds us, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
+Isaiah tells us, “He will keep in perfect peace those whose minds are steadfast because they trust in you.”
+(Isaiah 26:3) Paul challenges us, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
+(Philippians 4:6-7) Jesus promises us, “Peace I leave with you; my peace I give to you.
+Not as the world gives do I give to you.
+Let not your hearts be troubled, neither let them be afraid.”
+(John 14:27)

-• When we feel like we don’t have enough, taking time to give thanks reminds us how much we already have.
+• Taking time to give thanks reminds us how much we already have.
 What can you thank Jesus for right now?

-• Is the lead up to Christmas stressing you out?
+• Are you stressed this season?
 Take some time today to ask God how He wants you to celebrate this year.

 10 of 25